Sometimes the most interesting revelations aren't delivered with a dramatic speech

 - In El Goonish Shive, Sarah's last name was revealed in this manner; the principle used it to refer to her while rebuking her for breaking the dress code.
 The name?
 Brown.

 - Yellow Submarine: The animators almost seem to deliberately distract you when Fred accidentally drops all of the instruments in the Sea of Monsters, and the Beatles don't even mention it until they reach Pepperland.
 The only hint before that is when the Beatles play air instruments during the Nowhere Man sequence.

 - The Iron Giant makes no mention of what happened to Hogarth's dad, but during Hogarth's standoff with Kent, a picture of a fighter pilot is seen on his nightstand, and the audience is left to fill in the blanks.

-- A more recent example would be in the movie of Fantastic Mr. Fox.
-There is much fun had with the conversion between fox years and human years (a 6:1 ratio), though a specific year for the movie's events is never given: it can, however, be extrapolated from Ash's age, Mr. Fox's age and the years we see on a trophy (1973, in case you were wondering).
+- In the movie of Fantastic Mr. Fox, there is much fun had with the conversion between fox years and human years (a 6:1 ratio), though a specific year for the movie's events is never given: it can, however, be extrapolated from Ash's age, Mr. Fox's age and the years we see on a trophy (1973, in case you were wondering).